 Greetings from the Eolia Christian Community Outreach Center.

-Community Bulletin Board: Eolia Youth Group meets each Thursday evening at 5:30 at ECCO.
-Cumberland River Volunteer Fire Department meets the second Sunday of each month at 11 a.m. at the Partridge station; volunteers welcome.
-Bible study Monday evening at 7:00 at ECCO; all welcome.
-Partridge Lions Club meets the first and third Tuesday of each month at 6:30 p.m. at the Ovenfork Senior Citizens Center; come and bring a guest.
+Community Bulletin Board: Eolia Youth Group meets at ECCO each Thursday at 5:30 p.m., come and join the fun.
+Cumberland River Volunteer Fire Department meets the second Sunday of each month 11 a. m. at the Partridge station, volunteers welcome.
+Partridge Lions Club meets the first and third Tuesday of each month at 6:30 p.m. at the Ovenfork Senior Citizens Center, come and bring a guest.
+Bible study each Monday evening at 7:00 at ECCO, all welcome.

-Also lift up in your prayers the Middle East, our military troops around the world, our president and the leaders of our country, the United States, all the children hurt by war, and the ministry of ECCO.
+Also lift up in prayer those struggling with drug and alcohol addiction, may they be delivered, our military troops all around the world, our president and the leaders of our country, the United States, all the children hurt by war, and the ministry of ECCO.

-Until next week from the folks at ECCO, God bless.
+Until next time from the folks at ECCO, God bless.